sonata-project/SonataNotificationBundle/README.md

 ## Documentation

-Check out the documentation on the [official website](https://sonata-project.org/bundles/notification).
+Checkout the  documentation on the [official website](https://sonata-project.org/bundles/notification).

 ## Support

 For general support and questions, please use [StackOverflow](http://stackoverflow.com/questions/tagged/sonata).

-If you think you found a bug or you have a feature idea to propose, feel free to open an issue **after looking** at the [contributing guide](CONTRIBUTING.md).
+If you think you found a bug or you have a feature concept to propose, feel free to open an issue **after looking** at the [contributing guide](CONTRIBUTING.md).

 ## License